 The Foundation's Asphalt Industry Scholarship Program has been designated to receive a \$1,000,000 bequest less contributions given during the donor's lifetime.
-There were no amounts were received from the donor for the year ended December 31, 2019.
-Amount received from the donor since notification of bequest totaled \$313.944 as of December 31, 2019.
+There were no amounts were received from the donor for the year ended December 31, 2020.
+During 2019, the donor passed away, and during 2020, management determined that the Foundation will not receive any further amounts under this conditional contribution.
+Amount received from the donor since notification of bequest totaled \$313.944 as of December 31, 2020.